 - Injuries that happen over and over

 Sexual abuse is when an older person is forced to have sexual contact with another person.
-It can range from making the person watch pornography or take off his clothes to inappropriate touching and rape.
+It can range from making the person watch pornography or take off their clothes to inappropriate touching and rape.

 There may be physical signs as well as those you can’t see.
 They include: